mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 | r    			| 		6(0x6) 	|	 & 6 F V f v 	|
 | s    			| 		7(0x7) 	|	 ' 7 G W g w 	|

-### Choose any one of the character displayed in the table, whose last four bits ASCII codes is the same as the index of the target character in the dictionary array, and combine them together can avoid the bomb.
+<font size =4> **Choose any one of the character displayed in the table, whose last four bits ASCII codes is the same as the index of the target character in the dictionary array, and combine them together can avoid the bomb.**</font>

 ##  Phase_6

 **Since the assembly code is too long, I will be divided into multiple sections of code to explain.**

 ###  Section 1 : Input Validation Checking

 ```asm
   4010f4:	41 56                	push   %r14